bharath12345/bharath12345.github.io/_posts/2014-10-17-functional-conference-random-notes.md

 With two parallel tracks happening in the conferences listeners had to choose one.
 I came up with my own shortlist and this is a blog on the sessions I attended.

 #### Day 1, Session 1: The Keynote, by Venkat Subramaniam
 Venkat is as fabulous a speaker/presenter as he is writer/thinker.
 The theme of his keynote was an elaboration on the idea of **mainstream**.
 Why did it take many centuries for heliocentricity to gain acceptance over the *mainstream* idea of geocentricity?
 Why did it take many centuries for well meaning doctors to accept the existence microbial *germs* as the cause of diseases over widely held *mainstream* theories? **Mainstream** in the world of programming is OOP with Java and C++.
 They are not necessarily as false idol's as the other examples.
 However that *non-mainstream* is generally not even introduced in colleges and software engineers have proceeded to long careers without even basic understanding of other approaches is sad indeed.
 Venkat drew the attention of the audience that things were nevertheless changing.
 Maybe it took a long incubation for the geocentric idea to gain... but once the right ideas even if *non-mainstream* gain a foothold, there is no turning back.
 Maybe functional programming has had a 80 year incubation.
+After all it took 22 years for even OOPS to become *mainstream*.
 But things are changing (lambs in java!) and will never be the same again!

+Favorite language?
+none. language are like vehicles. we sometime use a car and sometimes a flight, don't we!?

+Does language shape thought or though shape language?
+Its both ways!

 #### Day 1, Session 2: Haskell for everyday programmers, by Venkat Subramaniam
 I will split between going for the Haskell session or the parallel Elm session.
 Since my work has been more and more away from UI I chose Haskell.
 However heard great feedback of the Elm session by many folks.
 Now waiting for the slides of that session to be up to check it out.